-• This work was supported by PIONEER, the Health Data Research Hub in Acute Care, which is funded by Health Data Research UK.
+• This work was supported by PIONEER, the Health Data Research Hub in Acute Care.

 For code and related digital artefacts:

 - PIONEER would encourage code (e.g. algorithms, analytical script, source code) and related digital artefacts (e.g. documents) to be made available within the HDR UK GitHub repositories. - Otherwise, similarly liberal and open source licenses (such as Apache 2.0, BSD, Eclipse Public License) should be used, permitting anyone to benefit from, improve upon, and redistribute the code.